phatblat/reflog/www/_drafts/mac-server-setup.markdown

 ---
 layout: post
-title: "Mac Server Setup"
+title: "Mac Server Setup: Step 1"
 tags: server, energy-saver, defaults, pmset
 ---

-# Mac Server Setup❓

 By default, Macs are designed to be user machines.
 While they are very easy to set up as servers, a few of the standard settings are not ideal for hosting services.